FCPS Food Sharing Procedures

 The first step to donating your unopened food items is finding a recipient.
 This could include a local church with a poverty outreach program, a local homeless shelter, a local food bank, or other charitable entity.
 Make sure it is not too far from your school, as sometimes you will have to find volunteers (parents, faculty, or staff) to drive the food to the location (some locations will not provide pick-up service).

-Once you have communicated with the charity and agreed to partner, you will need to submit the Letter of Understanding for Donation of Student School Meal Leftovers to Local Food Banks to the FCPS Office of Food and Nutrition Services.
-Send completed forms to Fatima Yazdi at email@example.com.
+Once you have communicated with the charity and agreed to partner, you will need to submit the Memorandum of Understanding for Donation of Student School Meal Leftovers to Local Food Banks to the FCPS Office of Food and Nutrition Services.
+Send completed forms to Fatima Yazdi at firstname.lastname@example.org.

+Students are encouraged to only purchase the food that they wish to eat, but you will need to educate them about how any leftovers they might have can go to your school’s food sharing program.
 At Churchill Road students know to put their unopened perishable items (e.g., milk, yogurt, string cheese, and hummus) in the refrigerator, which is located next to the general food waste disposal area.
 If you would rather keep the refrigerator in an area that is off-limits to students you could have a cafeteria staff member collect these items and put them in, although many simply might not have the time for this.
 Unopened non-perishable items can be kept in storage bins outside the refrigerator.
 These include such items as: fruit juice boxes; prepackaged applesauce or peaches; whole fruit (e.g., tangerines, oranges and bananas); unopened dips (e.g., ketchup, mustard, salad dressing and jelly); and bottled water.
 The key is to ensure that students place ONLY UNOPENED / UNTAMPERED PRODUCTS IN YOUR COLLECTION AREAS.
 Anything that has been opened, ripped, or otherwise modified will not be accepted by local food banks.